What triggered the stock market panic of 1907?

 What Can the Panic of 1907 Teach Modern Investors?

 Imagine a time when a single man’s actions could determine the fate of the entire financial system.
 In 1907, that was precisely the case when J.P.
 Morgan stepped in to save the United States from a catastrophic economic collapse.
 But what truly triggered the stock market panic of 1907, and what lessons can today’s investors glean from this historical upheaval?
-Understanding the psychological undercurrents and strategic missteps of that era can illuminate the path to smarter investing in our own tumultuous times.
+Understanding that era’s psychological undercurrents and strategic missteps can illuminate the path to smarter investing in our tumultuous times.

 The Spark That Ignited the 1907 Crash